Canadian Internet Registration Authority

 CIRA is subject to minimal liquidity risk.
 Liquidity risk is the risk that CIRA will not be able to meet its financial obligations as they fall due.
 CIRA’s approach to managing liquidity is to evaluate current and expected liquidity requirements to ensure that it maintains sufficient reserves of cash and restricted investments.
 To minimize these risks, CIRA has invested in liquid fixed income securities, cash equivalents, and equities that if necessary can be sold to generate cash flow.

 CIRA is subject to interest rate risk on its cash and cash equivalents and investments.
-Cash and cash equivalents and investments earn interest at prevailing market rates which range from 2.37% to 2.55%.
+Cash and cash equivalents and investments earn interest at prevailing market rates which range from 2.10% to 2.55%.
 Investments in fixed government-backed bonds are exposed to changes in fair values due to fluctuations in market interest rates.
-Maturity date on fixed government-backed bonds is 2020.
+Maturity dates on fixed government-backed bonds range from 2018 to 2020.

 CIRA primarily operates in Canadian dollars and as such is not significantly exposed to currency risk.